Tips to Cope with Heat

 - If the freezer starts to melt, BBQ your meat and eat - cook outside to keep your home cooler

-Visit our website for more information on recognizing and treating heat-related health problems: www.cchealth.org or call the Health Emergency Information Line at 211.
+Visit our website for more information on recognizing and treating heat-related health problems: www.cchealth.org or for information about health emergencies call 1-888-959-9911 or 211.